 Log in with itch.io to leave a comment.

-As a note for someone taking this serious, there are no curves in the game nor air resistance.
+As a note for someone taking this seriously, there are no curves in the game nor air resistance.
 At the moment of the pitch the ball is given a force.

 Hey Beep2Bleep everything starts out in raw form but I believe this tool/app/game has the potential for growth.
 I am an up and coming umpire for single A MiLB.
 Although this strikezone and umpires view is slightly off it is an amazing start.
 Its the most realistic game that helps not only people in the profession but also the common guy/girl looking to practice their skills before any level of play.